 1921 - A detail from the California State Library's version of the Winstead photo.
 Note the "HL" initials on the front of the marquee.

-1925 - A look north from 3rd St. The photo from the Historical Society of Long Beach makes an appearance on the Cal State Long Beach page "Early Long Beach Theatres and Cinemas: Burgeoning 'Hollywood,' The Pike and Theatre by the Sea."
+1925 - A look north from 3rd St. The photo from the Historical Society of Long Beach that makes an appearance on the Cal State Long Beach page "Early Long Beach Theatres and Cinemas: Burgeoning 'Hollywood,' The Pike and Theatre by the Sea."
 The page is part of a research project centering on Long Beach's early film producer Balboa Studios.

 1925 - A fine display for "The White Outlaw."
 Thanks to Dallas Movie Theaters for finding the trade magazine photo for a post on Cinema Treasures.